Writing an Abstract to Target Researchers

 - Why should someone read your entire essay?

-In summary, the first section of your abstract should include the importance of the research and the impact it might have in the related research field or one the wider world.
+In summary, the first section of your abstract should include the importance of the research and its impact on related research fields or one the wider scientific domain.

 - What is your research trying to better understand or what problem is it trying to solve?

 - What is the scope of your study—does it try to explain something general or specific?

 - What is your central claim or argument?

 3) Discuss your approach (Methods and Materials).
 You have establish the importance of the research, your motivation for studying this issue, and the specific problem your paper addresses.
 Now you need to discuss how you solved or made progress on this problem—how you conducted your research.
 If your study includes your own work or that of your team, describe that here.
 If in your paper you reviewed the work of others, explain this here.
 Did you use analytic models?
 A simulation?
 A double-blind study?
 A case study?
 You are basically showing the reader the internal engine of your research machine and how it functioned in the study.
 Be sure to:

 - Detail your research—include methods/type of the study, your variables, and the extent of the work